Spade-and-Archer/igen430backend/README.md

 type Condition = {
     sensorID: SensorID,
     // for has:
-    // value of null means sensor has no tag
+    // value of null means condition is true when sensor has no tag
-    // list of tagIDs means sensor must have one of the tags in the list.
+    // list of tagIDs means condition is true when sensor has one of the listed tags.
     // to specify a single tag, use a list of length 1
     has: null | TagID[],
     //if true, the result of this condition will be flipped from true to false and vice versa